opendocsg/slw-judgments-backfill/2014_SGHC_214/report.md

 27     Legislative intention is relevant to and influences sentencing in various ways.
 As a generally operative background factor, if Parliament has increased the punishment for an offence on the basis that the mischief in question was becoming more serious and needed to be arrested, as was the case in _Oramulu_ , the courts would not be acting in concert with the legislative intent if they fail to have regard to this in developing the appropriate sentencing framework or if they nonetheless err on the side of leniency in sentencing.

 28     Legislative intention is also relevant in the assessment of the appropriateness of a sentence for an offence that has a statutorily prescribed range of sentences.
-In _Angliss Singapore Pte Ltd v Public Prosecutor_ [2006] 4 SLR(R) 653, V K Rajah J (as he then was), when meting out a sentence that was close to the statutory maximum, observed thus (at [87]):
+In _Angliss Singapore Pte Ltd v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 653</span>, V K Rajah J (as he then was), when meting out a sentence that was close to the statutory maximum, observed thus (at [87]):

  If a particular criminal provision prescribes a maximum sentence that seems unduly light or lenient in relation to the potential seriousness of offences that fall under it, meting out a near-maximum sentence is not warranted unless it is demonstrated by the prosecution that that particular offence figures among the worst type of cases falling within that prohibition.
 Thus, there must be a sense that the sentence is proportionate not only to the culpability of the offender but also in the context of the legislative scheme. [emphasis in original in italics; emphasis added in bold italics]